Fox News hosts urged Meadows to have Trump stop Jan. 6 violence, texts show

 The texts, which were among thousands of pages of messages and documents that Meadows turned over to the committee before deciding not to cooperate further, demonstrate a high level of alarm about the events of that day among Fox’s top opinion hosts, two of them fretting about the long-term impact on Trump’s reputation.

+House Jan.
+6 committee votes to hold Meadows in contempt, details texts from Trump allies who wanted him to call off rioters

-During the hearing, Cheney also read out a frantic text to Meadows from the then-president’s eldest son, Donald Trump Jr., who called on his father to “condemn” the actions of the rioters.
+During the hearing, Cheney also read out frantic texts to Meadows from the president’s eldest son, Donald Trump Jr., who called on his father to “condemn” the actions of the rioters and make a speech from the Oval Office.

 The hearing was not carried on Fox News on Monday evening.
-Representatives for the network have not yet responded to a request for comment about the messages.
+Representatives for the network have not yet responded to a request for comment about the texts.

 But the texts stand in contrast with some of the messages that Ingraham, Hannity and Kilmeade sent to Fox News viewers in appearances on the night of Jan.
 6.

-While Ingraham that afternoon called the attack “disgraceful” and that “the president needs to tell everyone to leave the building,” later that night, she suggested on-air that some of the rioters might have been left-wing agitators rather than Trump supporters.
+While Ingraham that afternoon called the attack “disgraceful” and said that “the president needs to tell everyone to leave the building,” later that night, she suggested on-air that some of the rioters might have been left-wing agitators rather than Trump supporters.
 “I have never seen Trump rally attendees wearing helmets, black helmets, brown helmets, black backpacks — the uniforms you saw in some of these crowd shots,” she said.

 Kilmeade made a similar point in an appearance that night on Fox.
 “I do not know Trump supporters that have ever demonstrated violence that I know of in a big situation,” he said.

-While Hannity expressed his displeasure with the riot — “I don’t want to ever see our Capitol building breached like this ever again.” — he also cast doubt about whether Trump supporters were largely responsible.
+While Hannity expressed his displeasure with the riot — “I don’t want to ever see our Capitol building breached like this ever again” — he also cast doubt about whether Trump supporters were largely responsible.
 Of the Jan.
 6 participants, Hannity said that “the majority of them were peaceful.”

+Hannity hosted Meadows on his Fox News show on Monday night but did not address his messages to the former Trump aide.

+Although many conservative media personalities expressed concern about the actions of the protesters on Jan.
+6, some of the most influential voices on television and radio slowly modified the way they talked about the events of that day over the following months.